Perturbative bootstrap of the Wilson-line defect CFT: Bulk-defect-defect correlators: Non-perturbative constraints

 The right-hand side $\Fds_{\Delta_1 \Dh_2 \Dh_3}$ is a constant, in the sense that it depends neither on spacetime nor $R$-symmetry variables.
 It is however a function of the coupling $\lambda$.
 Equation \eqref{eq:TopologicalSector} can readily be used to eliminate one $R$-symmetry channel:

-In fact, we formulated an Ansatz for the Ward identities based on known examples and used the results of Section \ref{sec:PerturbativeResults} to constraint the numerical coefficients.
+In fact, we formulated an Ansatz for the Ward identities based on known examples and used the results of Section \ref{sec:PerturbativeResults} to constrain the numerical coefficients.
 We found the differential constraint

-Unfortunately, this equation can be shown not to encode more constraints than \eqref{eq:TopologicalSector}.
+Unfortunately this equation can be shown not to encode more constraints than \eqref{eq:TopologicalSector}.
 It is plausible that the fact that the correlator depends on only one spacetime and one $R$-symmetry cross-ratio does not leave much room for supersymmetry to constrain its form any further.
 It is also possible that differential constraints not taking the form \eqref{eq:SCWI} are being missed by this strategy.
-For instance, in five-point functions of half-BPS operators in $\Nm=4$ SYM, this Ansatz approach proved unsuccessful, although it is known that differential constraints exist \cite{Meneghelli:2024ta}.
-For the time being, we use the constraint \eqref{eq:SolutionWI} to study the correlators at leading and next-to-leading orders in Section \ref{sec:PerturbativeResults}.
+For instance, in five-point functions of half-BPS operators in $\Nm=4$ SYM, this Ansatz approach proved unsuccessful, although it is known that differential constraints exist \cite{Meneghelli:2024ta}.\footnote{We are thankful to Carlo Meneghelli and Sophie M{\"u}ller for discussions.} For the time being we use the constraint \eqref{eq:SolutionWI} to study the correlators at leading and next-to-leading orders in Section \ref{sec:PerturbativeResults}.